 How Do I Choose the Right Therapist For Me?

 The right “fit” can be found using Psychology Today, web searches or word of mouth.
-Sage House offers a complimentary 20 minute phone consultation to give us a chance to learn more about your concerns and reasons for seeking therapy so we can pair you with the best therapist for your needs.
+Sage House Therapy offers a complimentary 20 minute phone consultation to give us a chance to learn more about your concerns and reasons for seeking therapy so we can pair you with the best therapist for your needs.
 The consultation also gives you a chance to ask questions and learn how we will work with you to reach your therapy goals.

 Is Therapy Confidential?